-Last fall, the fictional character became the subject of Hari Kondabolu’s The Problem with Apu documentary, which explored the lack of positive Southeast Asian characters or figures in U.S. entertainment.
+Last fall, the fictional character became the subject of Hari Kondabolu’s The Problem with Apu documentary, which explored the lack of positive South Asian characters or figures in U.S. entertainment.
 Moreover, the piece also claimed that Apu’s character was inherently offensive.

 While Azaria initially responded that “the documentary made some really interesting points,” a recent episode of The Simpsons which addressed the criticisms was received poorly by fans and critics.
 Speaking on this, Azaria pointed out to Colbert that he would like the animated series to listen to Southeast Asian voices, specifically in the writers’ room.